Serious-senpai/lite-shell/README.md

 Note that commands within the application always run in the main process.
 If you want to isolate the execution in a subprocess, create a standalone executable (with `int main(int argc, const char *argv[])`) in [src/external](/src/external) instead.

-First, navigate to [src/commands](/src/commands) and create a new file `add.hpp` (you can name this to whatever you want, but it should ends with `*.hpp`) then paste the following code:
+First, navigate to [src/commands](/src/commands) and create a new file `add.hpp` (you can name this to whatever you want, but it should end with `*.hpp`) then paste the following code:
 ```cpp
 #pragma once